JoelTari/MotionManifolds.jl/docs/src/index.md

 # Overview

-Documentation for MotionManifolds.jl, a small library to manipulate matrix Lie grousp frequently encountered in robotics.
+Documentation for MotionManifolds.jl, a small library to manipulate matrix Lie groups frequently encountered in robotics.

 A working minimal example: